redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 Commissars, with Lenin and Trotsky as its principal members, had the semblance of power.
-During the Civil War, the same group of men, overwhelmed by the chaotic state of affairs and by their tasks, were to assume ah responsibility, to direct everything, and juridical distinctions lost all meaning.
-Effective power was concentrated in fact in the small directing group of which Lenin was the centre, in the Central Committee, For the settlement of urgent questions a Political Bureau of four members was nominated, but under the obligation to consult all the members of the Central Committee present at any given moment in the Smolny Institute.
+During the Civil War, the same group of men, overwhelmed by the chaotic state of affairs and by their tasks, were to assume all responsibility, to direct everything, and juridical distinctions lost all meaning.
+Effective power was concentrated in fact in the small directing group of which Lenin was the centre, in the Central Committee.
+For the settlement of urgent questions a Political Bureau of four members was nominated, but under the obligation to consult all the members of the Central Committee present at any given moment in the Smolny Institute.
 It was a quarter consisting of Lenin,